 Maurice Allais found deviations of a Paraconical Pendulum during the 1954 Solar Eclipse in Paris, and also in 1959.
-The deviation was about 15 degrees which is quite substantial.
-Scientists still have "no idea" of the cause of these observations, but tend to attribute them to natural causes rather than gravitational variability.
+The deviation was about 15 degrees, which is quite substantial.
+Scientists still have "no idea" of the cause of these observations, but tend to attribute them to natural causes other than gravitational variability.
 The deviation found was claimed to be about 100 million times greater than scientific theory would allow.

 Allais's experimental work entailed a swinging pendulum.
 This normally changes direction slowly as the Earth rotates and the alignment with the various gravitational bodies alters.
 His pendulum took a sudden deviation during the total solar eclipse, of about 15 degrees.
 It is fairly obvious that the moon must be blocking something, and "modern science" does not want to know.